code-review-checklists/java-concurrency/README.md

   } catch (InvalidQueryException e) {
     // Explicit catch preserves the semantics of the original version of makeQuery() most closely.
     // If compile(query) is an expensive computation, it may be undesirable to schedule it to
-    // someBlockingIoExecutor() by simply moving compile(query) into the lambda below.
+    // someBlockingIoExecutor() by simply moving compile(query) into the lambda below because if
+    // this pool has more threads than CPUs then too many compilations might be started in parallel,
+    // leading to excessive switches between threads running CPU-bound tasks.
     // Another alternative is scheduling compile(query) to the common FJP:
     // CompletableFuture.supplyAsync(() -> compile(query))
     //   .thenApplyAsync(service::remoteCall, someBlockingIoExecutor());